When your content has value and authenticity it brings more engagement, which helps rope in more brand collaborations!

 How do you become an online best friend?
 By getting rid of fake content.
 Create content or advocate brands that deliver value to your audience.

-Another reason you need value in your content is to show consistency.
+Another reason you need to generate content with value and authenticity is because it shows consistency.
 When your values are solid, you create content with the same messaging.
 So, both followers and brands know what to expect from you.

 They don’t have to worry that a creator who advocates body inclusivity will suddenly start talking about Detox Tea.
 The steadiness of your values and content helps build long-term relationships with brands and followers.